pablobrugarolas/pbrugaro_research_suite/README.md

-# Pbrugaro Research Suite
+# pbrugaro Research Suite

-Pbrugaro Research Suite is my personal Codex toolkit for empirical economics research.
+pbrugaro Research Suite is my personal Codex toolkit for empirical economics research.
 It collects and adapts reusable research workflows, skills, agents, and external tools for moving from early ideas to literature discovery, Stata/R/Python analysis, manuscript writing, review, revision, and submission.

 This repository is forked from [sebastianritterg/dittonomics](https://github.com/sebastianritterg/dittonomics), which remains the core workflow layer.
 I use this fork as a place to keep that foundation while adding tools and conventions tailored to my own research practice.